 If someone is already dead, they no longer have interests about what happens to their body.

 That said, there could be other ethical impacts of eating dead humans you find.
 Maybe the family gets upset about it.
 Maybe you mess up the evidence for a criminal case.
-Or maybe it contributes to a precedent that leads you or other people to want to kill living people to eat them.
+And so on.

-There could be all kinds of ethical ramifications when it comes to eating a dead body you find somewhere—but take note: Many vegans would not object to it simply because it’s the body of a human animal.
+There could be all kinds of ethical consequences to eating a dead body you find.
+But take note: Many vegans would not object to it simply because it’s the body of a human animal.

 Vegan Perspectives on Cannibalism

-As with many issues in vegan ethics, philosophy, and practice, vegans do not agree on cannibalism.
+As with many issues in ethics, vegans do not agree on cannibalism.
 This is because the word “vegan” is in wide use by millions of people.

-Hopefully, you’ve enjoyed this exploration of where some of these viewpoints may diverge by looking specifically at this cannibalism question!
+Hopefully, you’ve enjoyed this exploration of where some of these viewpoints may diverge!
 Again, for more on vegan ethics, check out my mega-post on it!